 In connection with the Asset Sale, under the Asset Purchase Agreement we agreed with Buyer to transfer and assign the lease for the facility located at One Sansome Street (the "Lease") to Buyer and for Buyer to assume all obligations under the Lease.
-The Company relinquished control of the Leased facility after the Asset Sale.
+The Company relinquished control of the leased facility after the Asset Sale.
 In order to obtain the landlord's consent to the transfer of the Lease and effect its assignment, we agreed to maintain a letter of credit for an additional 90 days following the April 19, 2024 closing date during which time (i) Buyer was obligated to secure a replacement security acceptable to the landlord and (ii) we and Buyer agreed to provide the landlord with cash collateral in the amount of \$7 million funded equally by the parties.
-As of July 31, 2024, the landlord had not accepted the Buyer's proposed replacement security and has not consented to the assignment of the Lease.
-Until the landlord accepts the replacement security proposed by the Buyer and consents to the assignment of the Lease, we will remain the lessee under the Lease.
-However, as noted above, under the Asset Purchase Agreement, the Buyer agreed to assume all obligations under the Lease since the Asset Sale.
+As of October 31, 2024, the landlord had consented to the assignment of the Lease to the Buyer.
+However, we maintain the letter of credit for the facility.
+Until the landlord accepts a replacement security proposed by the Buyer, any event by the landlord to draw on the security will come from the maintained letter of credit.
+Under the Asset Purchase Agreement, the Buyer agreed to assume all obligations under the Lease since the Asset Sale.